Kratom quality & GMP.

 One of the most valid arguments that lawmakers hear about why kratom should be banned is that the market is tainted with sub-standard products.
 Kratom products are widely available in smoke shops, convenience stores, and health food stores.
 Many of these products are improperly labeled and untested.

 One of the most telltale signs that a product is not tested is when it does not have a lot or batch number.
 When a product has passed lab testing, it is advantageous for the manufacturer to be able to prove it.
 However, without labeling the product with an identifier, it is impossible to do so.
 When you support vendors who act ethically, you also support a sustainable industry that can keep kratom products legal and accessible.

 Here at Super Speciosa, corresponding sets of lab tests are reviewed by our Quality Control Team before they can be approved for sale to our customers.
 Every single Super Speciosa kratom product is fully traceable to the specific batch it came from.

 Learn more about the importance of lab testing for kratom:

 GMP Standards Program by the American Kratom Association.

 The American Kratom Association introduced its GMP Standards Program in early 2019.
 The program requires participants to qualify suppliers, document standard operating procedures, implement testing procedures to protect against microorganisms of public health concern, and much more.
 The complete standards can be accessed here.
 Super Speciosa is happy to be one of the first qualified vendors to achieve the GMP standards set forth by the AKA.

-We understand that our progress is a direct result of your experience as a customer, so we pledge to do everything in our power to ensure your satisfaction.
+We understand that our success is a direct result of your experience as a customer, so we pledge to do everything in our power to ensure your satisfaction.
 Learn more about us, our quality control processes, and our commitment to you.